-Brotherhood Interviews
+Brotherhood Discussions

-All Wagion Lodge #6 members both youth and adult will have the opportunity to participate in a Brotherhood Interview during their stay at Camp Conestoga.
-All campers wishing to participate will sign-up with the Summer Camp Chief at the beginning of the week.
-Interviews will occur later in the week.
-All participating will be charged a fee.
-All candidates who successfully complete the Brotherhood Interview will then be eligible to receive their Brotherhood at the next OA weekend.
+All Wagion Lodge #6 members both youth and adult will have the opportunity to participate in a Brotherhood Discussion during their stay at Camp Conestoga.
+This is the first step in becoming a Brotherhood member in the Order of the Arrow.
+All campers wishing to participate in the Discussion will meet immediately following the ice cream social.
+All candidates who successfully complete the Brotherhood Discussion will then be eligible to receive their Brotherhood at the next OA weekend.